BRAKC – Mission Statement

 How does art shape our experience of belonging?

-BRAKC is a Research Centre based at Birkbeck, University of London, co-founded in 2009 by Dr Andrew Asibong (Department of Film, Media and Cultural Studies) and Dr Nathalie Wourm (Department of Cultures and Languages).
+BRAKC is a Research Centre based at Birkbeck, University of London, co-founded in 2009 by Dr Andrew Asibong (then a lecturer in French Studies at Birkbeck) and Dr Nathalie Wourm (a lecturer in French studies in the Department of Cultures and Languages at Birkbeck).